 Goats breed in the fall.
 They are seasonal breeders, like deer -- it is hard to get them to breed at other times of the year.
 They are pregnant for 5 months.
 In February or March they give birth to one to four kids.
 Twins are the most common.

 The goats have a lactation cycle similar to a dairy cow: they start out producing colostrum for a few days, then begin producing milk.
 Milk production gradually increases for a few weeks, then levels off for a few weeks, then begins to very gradually decline.
 We have been able to count on 7 months of milk.
 When the goats are "dry," during their gestation, we really miss the milk!
 Goats are more productive than most people realize.
 We get an average of one gallon of milk per goat per day for three months before production starts to decline.

-Since our family of four cannot always keep up with all the milk produced by the goats, I make cheese from surplus milk.
+Since our family cannot always keep up with all the milk produced by the goats, I make cheese from surplus milk.
 I buy rennet tablets from Nasco.
 One-fourth of a rennet tablet will coagulate 2 gallons of milk.

 A note about raw milk: We do drink raw goats' milk.
 There is a lot of controversy about raw milk.